Origin of Giant Stellar Clumps in High-Redshift Galaxies: Conclusions

 \section{Conclusions}

-We investigated the nature of giant kpc-scale clumps in high-redshift galaxies using a suite of cosmological simulations.
+We investigated the nature of giant kpc-scale clumps in \revv{high-redshift progenitors of the Milky Way-sized galaxies}.
 We identified both 2D clumps in rest-frame UV mock HST observation maps with 500~pc resolution and intrinsic clumps in 3D density of young stars with 100~pc resolution (\autoref{fig:summap}).
 The 2D clumps are chosen to resemble observed giant clumps.
 The main results of our comparison are summarized below: \begin{itemize} \item The masses and sizes of 2D clumps are overestimated due to limited angular resolution and projection of several 3D clumps along the line of sight.
 The overestimate of mass can be as large as an order of magnitude, and the overestimate of size can be a factor 2--3, compared to the most luminous corresponding 3D clump (\autoref{fig:2D3D} and \autoref{tab:clumps2D3D}).
 The intrinsic sizes of clumps (150--300~pc) are below the HST resolution at $z>1$, unless the source galaxy is strongly lensed.

 \item Most clumps of young stars in our simulated galaxies dissolve on a timescale shorter than $\sim$150~Myr.
 The average pair distance between young stars in a clump increases dramatically after 150~Myr (\autoref{fig:disttime}), and the density of the remaining parts of these clumps continues to decrease over time (\autoref{fig:raindrop}).